-C8E Latest date by which SAT or ACT scores must be received for fall- 2/15/2010 C8E Latest date by which SAT Subject Test scores must be received for or 2/45/2040 fall-term admission 2/15/2010
+Latest date by which SAT or ACT scores must be received for fall-term admission 2/15/2012 Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students,

-C8F Candidates should submit either test results from ACT (including writing component), or SAT.
-In addition, candidates must submit results of two different SAT subject tests.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F Candidates should submit either test results from ACT (including writing component), or SAT.
 Students not native speakers of English submit ACT, SAT or TOEFL.
 International students not required to submit SAT subject test results.